Note: This post (along with the free planning playbook has been updated for 2023/2024!

-The year is almost over!
-As a creative entrepreneur, hopefully you’re taking time to enjoy the holiday season.
-Relaxing with your loved ones AND filling all those holiday orders is no small feat, am I right?
-Year end doesn't just mean jingle bells and fireworks, it means it's time to wrap up your financial records and prep for tax season.
+I hope you have some time to enjoy the holiday season.
+Relaxing with your loved ones AND filling all those holiday orders is no small feat.
+But here's the thing - year-end doesn't just mean jingle bells and fireworks.
+It ALSO means it's time to wrap up your financial records and prep for tax season!

 Begin with the end goal in mind.